TLMichael/Notes-for-Pattern-Recognition-and-Machine-Learning/PRML.md

 - **the maximization of the log evidence**: There are two approaches: 1) Evaluate the evidence function analytically and then set its derivative equal to zero to obtain re-estimation equations for α and β.
 2) Expectation maximization.
 - **limitations of fixed basis functions**: The difficulty stems from the assumption that the basis functions are fixed before the training data set is observed and is a manifestation of the curse of dimensionality.
 As a consequence, the number of basis functions needs to grow rapidly, often exponentially, with the dimensionalty *D* of the input space.
 - **alleviation of the last problem**: There are two properties of real data sets.
 First of all, the data vectors typically lie close to a nonlinear manifold whose intrinsic dimensionality is smaller than that of the input space as a result of strong correlations between the input variables.
 The second property is that target variables may have significant dependence on only a small number of possible directions within the data manifold.
 Neural networks can exploit this property by choosing the directions in input space to which the basis functions respond.

+# Chapter 4　Linear Models for Classification

+- **linearly separable**: Data sets whose classes can be separated exactly by linear decision surfaces.
+- **three approaches to the classification problem**: The simplest involves constructing a *discriminant function* that directly assigns each vector **x** to a specific class.
+A more powerful approach, however, models the conditional probability distribution *p*(***C****k* ｜**x**) in an inference stage, and then subsequently uses this distribution to make optimal decisions.
+There are two different approaches to determining the conditional probabilities.
+One technique is to model them directly, for example by representing them as parametric models and then optimizing the parameters using a training set.
+Alternatively, we can adopt a generative approach in which we model the class-conditional densities given by  *p*(**x**｜***C****k* ), together with the prior probabilities p(***C****k*) for the classes, and we compute the required posterior probabilities using Bayes' theorem.